garysheng/faithwalk-os/principles/sever-your-ties-with-modern-culture.md

 ## The Cultural Trap

 Modern culture normalizes what is unholy.
-I learned this firsthand living in different cities with different forms of compromise.

-In New York, alcoholism was so normalized that I drank every day for a month and none of my friends said anything.
-They thought it was funny, even cool.
-The culture celebrated dysfunction as sophistication.
-(I went completely sober in November 2019.)

-In Austin and Denver, it's psychedelic use disguised as spiritual enlightenment.
-The new-age consciousness communities make ayahuasca ceremonies and mushroom trips seem like the path to God.
-Very few people will call you out for chemical dependency when it's wrapped in spiritual language.
+In New York, alcoholism was celebrated as sophistication—I drank daily for a month and no one questioned it.
+In Austin and Denver, drug use is disguised as spiritual enlightenment through ayahuasca ceremonies and mushroom trips.
+Even in Texas, with churches everywhere, finding people genuinely serious about following Christ is remarkably difficult.

 Be very careful about the cultures you surround yourself with.
-Even in Texas, with churches on every corner, I've found it remarkably hard to find people as serious about their walk with God as I hope to be.

 We've fallen far from the [way of the Tree of Life](eat-from-the-tree-of-life-not-knowledge.md), and the culture tells us this is just "being human."
 That sin is normal because we're all fallen.